shpegun60/dallas_temperature_FSM_HAL/README.md

-## Nonblocking continious ds18b20 handler, one wire over uart with dma,
+## Nonblocking continious ds18b20 handler, one wire over uart with dma

 library included autosearch for devices on one bus by collisions after initialization